JLockerman/TIGER/Readme.md

-# Timescale Analytics #
+# Timescale TIGER #

+**TimescaleDB Investigation and Graphing Extension in Rust**

-This repository is the home of the Timescale Analytics team.
-Our mission is to ease all things analytics when using TimescaleDB, with a particular focus on developer ergonomics and performance.
+This repository is the home of the Timescale TIGER team.
+Our mission is to create Power functions for TimescaleDB, with a particular focus on developer ergonomics and performance.
 Our issue tracker contains more on [the features we're planning to work on](https://github.com/timescale/timescale-analytics/labels/proposed-feature) and [the problems we're trying to solve](https://github.com/timescale/timescale-analytics/labels/feature-request), and our [Discussions forum](https://github.com/timescale/timescale-analytics/discussions) contains ongoing conversation.

-Documentation for this version of the Timescale Analytics extension can be found in this repository at [`docs`](https://github.com/timescale/timescale-analytics/tree/main/docs).
+Documentation for this version of the Timescale TIGER extension can be found in this repository at [`docs`](https://github.com/timescale/timescale-analytics/tree/main/docs).